 Surrogacy is an option for women if they are unable or do not wish to carry a pregnancy.
 In Australia, a surrogate is a healthy female who carries a donated embryo to term.
+The surrogate cannot use her own eggs.
 The embryo can be created from the egg and sperm of either the intended parents or a donor.
-The embryos are implanted into the surrogate’s uterus through IVF.
+The embryos are implanted into the surrogate's uterus through IVF.

 Surrogacy is a complex process for everyone involved.
-The fertility clinic organising it ensures that both the donor and surrogate go through several steps first, such as counselling and psychiatric testing.
+The fertility clinic organising it ensures that both the donor and surrogate go through counselling and psychiatric testing before the process begins.
 An ethics committee may also have to approve your case.
 This ensures that all parties make a well-informed decision.

 If surrogacy is an option, you will need to pay the medical costs of the IVF process and any additional expenses.

 How to find a surrogate

 In Australia, it is illegal to advertise for someone to act as a surrogate or to pay a surrogate for her services.
 For this reason, it is sometimes referred to as altruistic surrogacy.
 It's common for people to ask someone they know to be the surrogate.

 Paid surrogacy is permitted in some countries overseas.
 The fertility clinic will have a list of conditions the surrogate will need to meet.

 This is general information about surrogacy.
 Laws vary across Australia and may change.
 Check with your local fertility clinic for the current legislation in your state or territory.
 It's best to consult a lawyer before entering into a surrogacy agreement.

 Adoption and fostering